-From Anna on April 8th, 2008 in General Remodel
+From Dean Dowd on April 08, 2008 in General Remodel

 Your contractor will need to run electrical and plumbing if you intend to have a bathroom, lighting, and electrical outlets.
 He can then finish the walls, ceilings, and floors just as you would in any other room of the house.